antor44/livestream_video/README.md

 **Warning: When updating, you may need to delete your previous configuration files in the installation directory: config_iptv.json, config_youtube.json, config_twitch.json and others config_xxx.json.**

+**To use the Timeshift feature, ensure that VLC is configured to repeat the playlist infinitely, not just the current file.**

 **Ensure that your installed yt-dlp and streamlink are up-to-date.**

 Playlist4Whisper is an application designed to display playlists for 'livestream_video.sh'.
 It plays online videos and utilizes AI technology to transcribe audio into text.
 The application supports a fully configurable timeshift feature, multi-instance and multi-user execution, and allows for changing options per channel and global options."

-Author: Antonio R. Version: 2.00 License: GPL 3.0
+Author: Antonio R. Version: 2.02 License: GPL 3.0

 #